 Expect to sign a contract and pay a deposit.
 The site outline, technologies to be used, deadlines and payment schedules should be included in this contract.

 A quick list of things to do to market your site:

 - Do you have a marketing plan for your site?
 Remember to put your web address on your letterhead, on business cards and in any advertising that you do.

 - Do you have the e-mail addresses of all your clients/customers?
 Tell them you’re online – via e-mail.
 Put your monthly newsletter on your web site for visitors to download (make sure it is professionally produced as well).

 - Don’t send unsolicited e-mail!
 It’s one of the quickest ways to damage your organization’s reputation on the Internet.

-* This checklist is based, in part, on information provided in WebProfession Magazine (produced by the International Webmasters Association).
+* This checklist is based, in part, on information provided in WebProfession Magazine.